de-arl/slurpshot/README.md

 # slurpshot
 Screenshot script for sway with bemenu, native wayland

 The script opens a bemenu that let's you choose the area for the screenshot to be taken.
 Afterwards you can view, open or discard the screenshot.
+You can also choose to print the screenshot with lpr with or without saving the screenshot.
 Make it executable and copy it to your PATH or execute it with ./slurpshot

 You can easily edit it to change the screenshot directory, the viewer or anything else.